Regulation: Forms

-The study of formal (legal or official) and informal (extra-legal or unofficial) regulation constitutes one of the central concerns of the sociology of law.
+Measurement

+Regulation can be assessed for different countries through various quantitative measures.
+The Global Indicators of Regulatory Governance by World Bank's Global Indicators Group scores 186 countries on transparency around proposed regulations, consultation on their content, the use of regulatory impact assessments and the access to enacted laws on a scale from 0 to 5.
+The V-Dem Democracy indices include the regulatory quality indicator.
+The QuantGov project at the Mercatus Center tracks the count of regulations by topic for United States, Canada, and Australia.
+The length of Code of Federal Regulations of the United States increased over time.

 History

 Regulation of businesses existed in the ancient early Egyptian, Indian, Greek, and Roman civilizations.
 Standardized weights and measures existed to an extent in the ancient world, and gold may have operated to some degree as an international currency.
 In China, a national currency system existed and paper currency was invented.
 Sophisticated law existed in Ancient Rome.
 In the European Early Middle Ages, law and standardization declined with the Roman Empire, but regulation existed in the form of norms, customs, and privileges; this regulation was aided by the unified Christian identity and a sense of honor regarding contracts.

 Modern industrial regulation can be traced to the Railway Regulation Act 1844 in the United Kingdom, and succeeding Acts.
 Beginning in the late 19th and 20th centuries, much of regulation in the United States was administered and enforced by regulatory agencies which produced their own administrative law and procedures under the authority of statutes.
-Legislators created these agencies to allow experts in the industry to focus their attention on the issue.
+Legislators created these agencies to require experts in the industry to focus their attention on the issue.
 At the federal level, one of the earliest institutions was the Interstate Commerce Commission which had its roots in earlier state-based regulatory commissions and agencies.
 Later agencies include the Federal Trade Commission, Securities and Exchange Commission, Civil Aeronautics Board, and various other institutions.
 These institutions vary from industry to industry and at the federal and state level.
 Individual agencies do not necessarily have clear life-cycles or patterns of behavior, and they are influenced heavily by their leadership and staff as well as the organic law creating the agency.
 In the 1930s, lawmakers believed that unregulated business often led to injustice and inefficiency; in the 1960s and 1970s, concern shifted to regulatory capture, which led to extremely detailed laws creating the United States Environmental Protection Agency and Occupational Safety and Health Administration.